-- People who can’t see at all are called blind.
+- Blindness is when someone can’t see properly.
+People who can’t see at all are called blind.

 - Most blind people can tell the difference between light and dark.
 People who can see a little, but not as much as someone with full sight, are called partially sighted or visually impaired.
 Some people may have one eye that works fine, but the other eye doesn’t work properly.

 - Eyes have a lens at the front to let light in.
 The light travels through the eyeball to a screen at the back which changes the light into electric signals, which are sent to the brain by special nerves.
 This is similar to the way a camera works.
 If any of these bits don’t work well, it will stop someone from seeing properly.

 What causes blindness?

 “Why is Sam blind?”
 It’s OK to say that no-one knows, if that is the case.
 Whatever the reason for the vision impairment, it’s important to explain that it is no-one’s fault.
 Some people are born blind, while others have had an accident or a serious illness.

 A doctor who examines and/or treats blind or partially sighted people is called an ophthalmologist.
 Some kinds of blindness cannot be treated, while other sight problems can.

 What does this mean?